kkaczynski/one-time-chat/README.md

-# Secure Chat Application
+# One Time Chat

-This project is a secure chat application built with React and PeerJS.
+This project is a secure chat application built with React, WebCrypto API and PeerJS.
 It utilizes WebRTC for peer-to-peer communication and ECDH for key exchange to establish a secure channel.

 ## Features